mturczyn/nextjs-dashboard/README.md

 In order to handle not found error, `page.tsx` component should use `notFound` method from `next/navigation`, which sets correct HTTP code.
 Then, create `not-found.tsx` file, which will display not found page.

 This takes precednce over `error.tsx` page.

+### Chapter 14 - Accessibility

+Next.js has built-in accessibility check, which can be performed by `next lint` command.
+By adding to `package.json`, we can then use it in CI/CD pipeline or in local development, etc.